 - Pumpkin: 1 cup (about 225g) of pumpkin puree adds flavor and incredible moisture.
 If you have extra to use up, here’s what you can make with leftover pumpkin puree.
 My lightened up pumpkin spice bars are an excellent choice.

-- Butter: A touch of melted butter helps make the muffins taste good– no rubbery or dry muffins today.
+- Butter: A touch of melted butter helps make the muffins taste good—no rubbery or dry muffins today.
 We use just enough butter to give the muffins a rich, tender texture but still keep them on the lighter side.
-Don’t leave it out!

 - Milk: Milk adds moisture.

-- Chocolate Chips: Mini chocolate chips are best.
-You get many more in each muffin!
+- Chocolate Chips: Mini chocolate chips are best because you get many more in each tiny muffin.
 Use any leftover in mini chocolate chip muffins.

 I don’t typically post nutritional facts for my recipe, but I was curious about these and thought you would be, too.